Web Scraping With jQuery: A Complete Tutorial

 HTTP header for security reasons.
 In detail, they place the domain you are running your request from in that header.

 To comply with new CORS rules, web servers should apply domain protection approaches.
-This will block requests from unwanted domains while allowing others.
-Thus, if your target server doesn't allow your domain, you'll get the CORS error seen above.
-That's why you won't be able to use to scrape content client-side from other websites using JavaScript.
+This'll block requests from unwanted domains while allowing others.
+Thus, if your target server doesn't allow yours, you'll get the CORS error seen above.

-The answer is easy.
 As you just learned, client-side scraping is too limited for security reasons.
-At the time of writing, the most effective way to scrape a website is through server-side scraping.
+So, currently, the most effective way to retrieve data is through server-side scraping.

-You may think JavaScript is a frontend technology, and you can't use it on your server.
+You may think JavaScript is a front-end technology that can't be used on your server.
 That's not true.
 You can actually build a JS web scraper with Node.js.

 Is this true also for jQuery?